Memory Card Workflow

 Back At Home (After the Wedding)

-Upon arriving home from the wedding make a copy of all image files from the green card onto your EVOKE issued external hard drive.
+Upon arriving home from the wedding (and before delivering the cards to EVOKE) make a copy of all image files from the green card onto your EVOKE issued external hard drive.
+The main idea here is to create a copy of the original image files onto the EVOKE hard drive before delivering the cards to EVOKE.
+That way there is always backup at your home while the cards are in transit.
 Folder names on the external hard drive should be as follows:

 Great!
 You are still reading!
 If you would…please email me your favorite color.
 “My favorite color is blueish, green, with a little purple.”
 That way I know who has actually read everything and who is just telling me they did.
 (Sorry for the obvious ploy…but this is important.)
 Thank you!